zhxie/ikago/README.md

 `-log path`: (Optional) Log.

 `-monitor port`: (Optional) Port for monitoring.
-If this value is set, IkaGo will server HTTP server on `localhost:port` and print statistics on it.
+If this value is set, IkaGo will host HTTP server on `localhost:port` and print JSON statistics on it.
+You can observe observe traffic on [IkaGo-web](http://ikago.ikas.ink).

 ### Client options